 Chuseok, Korean Thanksgiving Day, is a symbol of the richness of Korea.
 There is even a saying, “Wish not for more or less but that every day would be like Chuseok.”
-Th holiday occurs during fall, the season of harvest, and is naturally the time when one eats the most while relaxing after the hard physical labor of bringing in the crops.
+The holiday occurs during fall, the season of harvest, and is naturally the time when one eats the most while relaxing after the hard physical labor of bringing in the crops.
 Upon the arrival of Chuseok, families gather to make songpyeon (half-moon rice cake) and feast on japchae (stir-fried glass noodles and vegetables) and other representative traditional Korean holiday dishes.

 To celebrate Chuseok like a Korean, try making one of these six representative Korean foods.
 Experience the holiday at home by making and sharing the recipes with your family!

 Songpyeon is one of the quintessential dishes that appears at every Chuseok gathering.
-Songpyeon is just one type of rice cake, made of rice dough filled with beans, sugar or other nutritious ingredients and then steamed.
+Songpyeon is a type of rice cake, made of rice dough filled with beans, sugar or other nutritious ingredients and then steamed.
 The rice cakes get their name and signature scent from being steamed over a bed of pine needles (“song” means pine in Korean).
 The shape and filling of songpyeon varies according to regions but the most common ones are bite-sized and in the shape of a half-moon.

 1. Mix hot water with non-glutinous rice flour to make the dough.